s-alish/ca-project-work/README.md

 **Theme**: Implementation of Turing Machine in Java

 ---
+## Final Project Design

+**Overview**
+This project is an implementation of a Turing Machine simulator, designed to simulate and demonstrate the behavior of a Turing Machine.
+The simulator operates on a given configuration file that defines the tape, states, and transitions of the machine.

+**Features**
+ - Simulates binary arithmetic operations (increment and decrement).
+ - Supports user-defined states and transitions via configuration files.
+ - Logs the tape's state after each transition for visualization.

+**Project Structure**
+The project is organized into the following main components:

+com.example.machine package:
+ - TuringMachine: Main class representing the Turing Machine, handling tape manipulation, head movement, and state transitions.
+ - TuringMachineBuilder: Utility class for building the Turing Machine from a configuration file.
+ - Head: Represents the tape head of the Turing Machine.
+ - State: Represents a state of the Turing Machine.
+ - Tape: Represents the tape with binary content.
+ - Transition: Represents a state transition of the Turing Machine.
+ -
+com.example.config package:
+ - Configuration: Holds the main configuration details including tape, states, and transitions.
+ - TransitionConfig: Represents the configuration details for each transition.
+Configuration files:
+ - Configuration files (config.json) are used to define the tape content, states, and transition rules for the Turing Machine.

 ## Project Proposal: Design and Implementation of a Turing Machine in Java
 1. **Project Topic**